hphelion/documentation/community/community.install.virtual.md

 <p style="font-size: small;"> <a href="/helion/community/install/">&#9664; PREV</a> | <a href="/helion/community/install-overview/">&#9650; UP</a> | <a href="/helion/community/">NEXT &#9654;</a> </p>

-# HP Helion OpenStack&reg; Community Virtual Installation and Configuration
+# HP Helion OpenStack&trade; Community Virtual Installation and Configuration

 <!--meaningless change to fix merge issue -->